the mechanic and dynamic of hacking is blurry to typical IT guru…

 - Are Hackers ahead of entire IT security industry?

 - Why the balance between two parties of has been shifted a long ago?

 - What made a big gap when there was not such a huge difference in 90’s?

 it’s a false hope believing that sunny side of the cyberspace is controlling the cyber-planet!
 Malicious hackers are way ahead and that’s why we spend so much time on safety rather than focusing on legitimate needs of cyber-society!

-Many factors are involved: knowledge, intelligence, team work with genuine sense of community, operation outcome (destructive vs constructive), originality of source code… but I have noticed there is only one effective factor as significant driver, something that takes hackers’ community to a totally different level of control, and changes the balance between Jedi and Sith forever: Commitment!
-Hackers are simply more committed to do the job!
+Many factors are involved in Hackers Supremacy: knowledge (original or fake), intelligence, team work with genuine sense of community, nature of operation, goal and its outcome (destructive or constructive), originality of source code… but I have noticed there is only one effective factor as the most significant to matter, something that took hackers’ community to a totally different level of control, and changed the balance between Jedi and Sith forever: Commitment!
+Hackers are simply more committed to do their job!